 Dr. Jeff Wight is the director of the 1st Place Sports Running Laboratory.
-Dr. Wight a sport biomechanist and avid runner with over 10 years coaching experience.
+Dr. Wight a sport biomechanist with over 10 years coaching experience and a member of the 1st Place Sports Racing Team.
 His research interests include running biomechanics and baseball pitching biomechanics.
-Dr. Wight will oversee all biomechanical analyses at the 1st Place Sports Laboratory.
+Dr. Wight oversees all biomechanical analyses at the 1st Place Sports Laboratory.

 BSc (Hons), Sports Conditioning and Coaching, University of the West of England